Blog

 • Shared observability.
 Engineers reading the same Grafana dashboard as Ops spot regressions before customers do.
 Post-incident reports feed directly into the backlog.

-The DORA study correlates strong documentation and blameless culture with a 30 % jump in delivery performance.[3]
+DORA’s current metrics guidance warns against siloed ownership and recommends sharing delivery metrics across development, operations, and release teams to avoid friction and finger-pointing.[2]
 Toolchains reinforce that culture: if every infra change flows through a pull request, approval workflows become social, discoverable, and searchable.

 Debugging at Speed: Hybrid vs. Serverless